 This is the only E-ZPass exclusive exit on the I-276 section of the PA Turnpike, and only serves the WB side.
 The white interchange name on the Exit 339 advance is also unique, as it's usually done in the standard white-on-green (and is usually button copy because most signs have not been replaced in several years).

 Even years later, yup, one exit skipped out on the renumbering.
 Well, no. That's I-476's exit number there, referring to the tollbooth at which I-476 transitions from Pennsylvania Turnpike Northeast Extension to Blue Route.
-Because it's a mainline tollbooth, the exit number follows I-476 mileage, but then you're signing it out of sequence on I-276.
+Because it's a mainline tollbooth, the exit number follows I-476 mileage, but then it's signed out of sequence on I-276.
 There is no EB connection to I-476 SB, as you may have noticed above; that's what the redundant Norristown exit is for (the junction name and BGS destination being the same).
-The THIS LANE tags are also special.
+Notice the white border around "Exit Only" (should be black) and the unnecessary addition of Philadelphia - any reasonable traffic has used one of the last four exits to get there instead.

 Gee, honey, should we take the Norristown exit to Norristown?
 2006 construction appears to have replaced the sign way in back of the third photo, and then rotated the EXIT ONLY arrow (is that possible?) to create the sign in the second photo (which is otherwise unchanged).
 I'm guessing the orange sign was up while they were rotating that arrow (rotation's an awesome theory, I think), because it doesn't need to be there now.